- SBA loans offer small businesses fixed sums at a specific interest rates.

 Consider speaking with an SBA adviser

-SBA loans can help entrepreneurs hire more staff, purchase additional inventory, secure new commercial space, and keep the lights on during difficult times.
+Small Business Administration loans can help startups hire more staff, purchase additional inventory, secure new commercial space, and keep the lights on during difficult times.
 That said, applying for an SBA loan is a significant financial decision that should not be taken lightly.